How to ace your annual review

 An efficient way to prepare for your appraisal is by addressing two crucial points: quantity and quality.

-- Find the right numbers and analyse them
+- Find the right numbers and analyze them

 - Find the right expertise and showcase it